 Tongchuan Shaanxi, China Travel Guide

 Xi'an Xianyang International Airport (XIY) functions as a major hub, serving numerous international and domestic airlines.
-Direct flights to XIY are available from major hubs in Asia, Europe, and North America.
+Non-stop flights to XIY are available from major hubs in Asia, Europe, and North America.
 All major Chinese carriers operate extensive domestic paths from XIY.
-Flights typically cost more during peak seasons like Spring Festival, Golden Week holidays, and summer holidays.
-Book your flights in advance for better prices.
+Flights typically are more expensive during peak seasons like Spring Festival, Golden Week holidays, and summer holidays.
+Book your booking flights early for better prices.
 Use Dollar Flight Club for deal alerts or Skyscanner for comparing options.

 XIY has two main terminals (T2 and T3) with standard international airport facilities, including duty-free shops, restaurants, lounges, currency exchange, Wi-Fi, and car rental services.